alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2014-06-17-what-is-a-headway.markdown

 stop edges that exist.
 If you're to find the headway of travel A-C, you simply need to look at the two edges that progress uninterrupted from A to C, and ignore all others.
 This is convenient.

-{% img center ../images/network-headway-diagram-logical.png %}
+{% imgcap center ../images/network-headway-diagram-logical.png %}

 The problem with this is that the number of edges we have in the network has grown.
 Where before we had 7 edges all holding information in our database (route, time, mode, etc.), we